Consumer Acquisition: Facebook and Google third-party adtech is dead

 In addition, the company’s AdRules self-service platform now supports Google UAC reporting, which offers mobile app advertisers and lead generators a self-service media buying solution and advanced reporting platform.

-Back in February, Bowman said that the company found that the Facebook optimization algorithm

-was better, and that the native tools for both Facebook and Google UAC had gotten much easier to use.
+Back in February, Bowman said that company found the Facebook optimization algorithm was better, and that the native tools for both Facebook and Google UAC had gotten much easier to use.

-“People refer to Facebook and Google UAC as the duopoly, but I think what they are trying to do is lower the skills required for successful advertising, and, in doing so, level the playing field between very larger advertisers and very small advertisers,” Bowman said.
+“People refer to Facebook and Google UAC as the duopoly, but I think what they are trying to do is lower the skills required for successful advertising and in doing so level the playing field between very larger advertisers and very small advertisers,” Bowman said.

-The companies simplified how advertisers managed media buying and bidding, he said.
-And so Consumer Acquisition shifted to focus on the creative marketplace and software that helps advertisers identify and resolve creative fatigue and audience saturation, he said.
+He added that the companies simplified how advertisers managed media buying and bidding, so Consumer Acquisition shifted to focus on the creative marketplace and software that helps advertisers identify and resolve creative fatigue and audience saturation.

 “We’re so confident in our approach and the direction that the industry is headed that we’ve radically dropped the fee we’re charging for our self-service software,” Bowman said.

 Consumer Acquisition isn’t the only company cutting prices for social campaign management software in the adtech market.
-Marin Software, a public company offering a digital marketing software for performance-driven advertisers and agencies, also recently announced shifting their model to a flat platform fee, rather than using traditional pricing as a percentage of digital ad spend.
+Marin Software, a public company offering a digital marketing software for performance-driven advertisers and agencies, also recently announced they would shift their model to a flat platform fee, rather than using traditional pricing as a percentage of digital ad spend.

-“I wouldn’t go so far to say adtech is dead,” said Jessica Hasenplaugh, head of user acquisition at Berlin-based mobile game publisher Wooga (which was just acquired by Playtika), in an interview with VentureBeat.
+“I wouldn’t go so far as to say adtech is dead,” said Jessica Hasenplaugh, head of user acquisition at Berlin-based mobile game publisher Wooga (which was just acquired by Playtika), in an interview with VentureBeat.

 Wooga is a customer of Consumer Acquisition, but Hasenplaugh acknowledged things are changing.

 “I would definitely say we are saying a lot of automation within the work we have historically done within the two biggest ad networks, Google and Facebook,” she said.
 “We are focusing on things that can be done, like focusing on creative.
 Creative is one of the things that can’t be automated by the big ad networks.
-There are other things that we do like leveraging our data, which is getting better, and better understanding our user base.
+There are other things that we do, like leveraging our data, which is getting better, and better understanding our user base.
 We find where we are wasting and eliminate that, and we deal with ad fraud.
 We focus on other networks where we can benefit if we put some time and effort in.”

-She acknowledged that you won’t have to make so many campaigns for a single game and change those campaigns on the fly as much as in the past.
+She acknowledged that you won’t have to make as many campaigns for a single game or change those campaigns on the fly as often as in the past.

-Bowman believes that any adtech company that simply tries to keep up with Facebook and Google native tools capabilities, or those that have built proprietary optimization or AI algorithms, will see the value of their solutions rapidly drop to near zero.
+Bowman believes that any adtech company that simply tries to keep up with the native tools capabilities of Facebook and Google, or those that have built proprietary optimization or AI algorithms, will see the value of their solutions rapidly drop to near zero.

-“Before February, our old strategy was running high number of ads, and we were doing may five to 10 changes per ad per day,” Bowman said.
+“Before February, our old strategy was running a high number of ads, and we were doing maybe five to 10 changes per ad per day,” Bowman said.
 “That technique no longer worked.
 It was both good and bad, as it radically simplified the way we were running on Facebook.”

 Making frequent changes using third-party tools was no longer efficient.